gribouille/elm-select/README.md

 # elm-select

-ELM select component (in progress...).
+ELM select component with autocompletion (in progress...).

 ## Example